vipulnaik/diet-exercise-health/notes/things-to-investigate.md

 * Look into thyroid panel as something to add to [2024 blood test
   plans: round 2](../events/2024/2024-blood-test-plans-round-2.md).

+* Look into whether to add testosterone testing (and what version of it) to [2024 blood test plans: round 2](../events/2024/2024-blood-test-plans-round-2.md).

 ## Data analysis

 * Take a fresh look at my 23andme data